 1. Getting Credit for Your Family

 While filing separately makes sense in some situations, only filing jointly makes you eligible for family-related tax credits and deductions.
-If you file separately, you pass up your chance to claim these well known benefits:
+If you file separately, you may pass up your chance to claim these well known benefits:

 - The American Opportunity Credit (for college costs) and other education tax deductions and credits